The Biggest Loser season 5: Week 12

 Week 12 begins with the elimination ceremony left over from Week 11.
 Dan casts both of his votes for Maggie while Kelly chooses to send Brittany home.
-The 2-1 tally tension is quickly broken, however, as both Ali and Mark also vote for Maggie.
+The 2–1 tally tension is quickly broken, however, as both Ali and Mark also vote for Maggie.
 (Neither Jay's nor Roger's vote is revealed.)
-Maggie is eliminated, and her home footage reveals she has lost nearly 70 lbs.
+Maggie is eliminated, and her home footage reveals she has lost a total of 67 lbs.

 This episode focuses on making over the remaining contestants.
 At Macy's, each of them receives an outfit, a $1,000 gift card and a new look, coordinated by guest star Tim Gunn of Bravo's Project Runway.
 Every one also is challenged to take his or her new look down a fashion catwalk, with a member of their family in the audience as a surprise guest.
 The fashion show is photographed for a feature in Prevention Magazine.

 This week's physical challenge brings the contestants back to the Biggest Loser swimming pool — actually on a platform raised ten feet above the pool.
 On the platform are seven treadmills, one for each contestant.
 The players must walk backwards on their treadmills in a test of endurance, with both the incline and speed increasing at regular intervals.
 The last person to keep from dropping into the water would win a week at a fitness resort in St. George, Utah.
 Everyone lasted more than 40 minutes on the treadmills but Kelly (40:19) dropped out first — followed by Roger (40:25), Dan (41:35), Brittany (45:02), Jay (56:10) and Ali (~1:05:00).
 Mark won the prize.

 At this week's weigh in, Ali lost 5 lbs, Jay dropped only 3 lbs, Roger shed 9 lbs and Dan dropped 8 lbs, which, ironically, was enough to beat out Ali and win the weigh-in.
 Brittany only lost 2 lbs, however, as was below the yellow line, with Kelly as the last person to get on the scale.
 She lost 3 lbs and kept herself above the line; Jay and Brittany are below the yellow line, with weight-loss percentages at 1.44% and 1.16%, respectively.
 At the table, Roger, Dan and Ali voted for Brittany, sending her home at once.

-At home, it is revealed that Brittany has fulfilled her dreams and faced her skydiving fears, and has lost more than 60 lbs.
+At home, it is revealed that Brittany has fulfilled her dreams and faced her skydiving fears, and she has lost a total of 62 lbs.